Iron Bowl: Notable games

-February 22, 1893: This was the first meeting between Auburn and Alabama.
-Auburn beat Alabama in Birmingham 32–22.
+1904: Donahue's first season

-1904: On November 12, Auburn coach Mike Donahue defeated Alabama in his first season, the purpose for his hiring.
+On November 12, Auburn coach Mike Donahue defeated Alabama in his first season, the purpose for his hiring.

+1906: Burks scores

-1906: Alabama's star running back Auxford Burks scored all the game's points in a 10–0 victory.
+Alabama's star running back Auxford Burks scored all the game's points in a 10–0 victory.
 Auburn contended that Alabama player T. S. Sims was an illegal player, but the Southern Intercollegiate Athletic Association (SIAA) denied the claim.
 Alabama coach Doc Pollard used a "military shift" never before seen in the south to gain an advantage over Auburn.

+1948: Rivalry returns

-1948: The rivalry resumed after being suspended for 41 years due to issues related to player per diems and officiating.
+The rivalry resumed after being suspended for 41 years due to issues related to player per diems and officiating.
 Alabama beat Auburn 55–0 at Legion Field, which remains the largest margin of victory in series history.

+1949: Tidwell leads Auburn past Alabama 14-13

+When Travis Tidwell led Auburn defeated Alabama in 1949, sportswriter Zipp Newman wrote "There has never been a sweeter Auburn victory in all the 58 years of football on the Plains than the Tigers 14-13 win over Alabama."

+1964: First game on TV

-1964: In the first Iron Bowl broadcast on national television, quarterback Joe Namath led Alabama to a 21–14 victory over Auburn.
+In the first Iron Bowl broadcast on national television, quarterback Joe Namath led Alabama to a 21–14 victory over Auburn.

-1967: This was the first night game in the series.
-Thunderstorms soaked Legion Field, making the field extremely muddy.
-The game was frequently stopped to clear raincoats and other wet weather gear from the field.
-Late in the game, Alabama quarterback Ken Stabler ran 47 yards for a touchdown to give Alabama a 7–3 victory.
-This run became known in Crimson Tide lore as the "run in the mud".

-1971: Both teams entered the game undefeated and untied for the first time in the series.
-No. 3 Alabama defeated No. 5 Auburn 31–7 at Legion Field.
+1967: Run in the Mud

+Alabama defeated Auburn 7–3 in rainy conditions at Legion Field behind Ken Stabler's 47-yard "Run in the Mud" for the game's only touchdown in the fourth quarter.

+1972: Punt Bama Punt!

-1972: Down 16–3 late in the game, Auburn blocked two punts and returned both for touchdowns, leading to an improbable 17–16 Auburn win and the coining of a new phrase among Auburn fans, "Punt Bama Punt!"
+Down 16–3 late in the game, Auburn blocked two punts and returned both for touchdowns, leading to an improbable 17–16 Auburn win and the coining of a new phrase among Auburn fans, "Punt Bama Punt!"
 In August 2010, ESPN.com ranked this game the 8th most painful outcome in college football history.
-Alabama would go on to win the next 9 games in a row (1973-1981), known to Auburn fans as the "Reign of Terror".
+Alabama would go on to win the next nine games in a row (1973–1981), known to Auburn fans as the "Reign of Terror".

+1981: Bryant becomes all-time winningest coach

-1981: Coach Bear Bryant earned his 315th career win after Alabama defeated Auburn 28–17.
+Coach Bear Bryant earned his 315th career win after Alabama defeated Auburn 28–17.
 With the victory, Bryant passed Amos Alonzo Stagg to become the all-time winningest FBS coach at the time.
 This was the final game in Alabama's nine-game winning streak over Auburn, the longest streak in Iron Bowl history.

-1982: Auburn won 23–22, driving the length of the field in the final two minutes with freshman running back Bo Jackson scoring the winning touchdown on the memorable play called "Bo Over the Top".
-This was Auburn's first Iron Bowl win in ten years and the last to be coached by Bear Bryant, who retired after the season and died exactly 60 days after this game.
+1982: Bo Over The Top

+Entering the game, Auburn had a nine-year losing streak versus Alabama.
+Freshman Bo Jackson leaped over the line of scrimmage on a fourth-down play from the one-yard line to score the winning touchdown.